 Please Note: You MUST fill out a Student Information Form this year before any lessons can be booked.

 The Ogden Valley Adaptive Sports program actively fundraises all year long in order to provide scholarship assistance to qualified applicants.
 Please be honest about the level of assistance you need so we can continue to fill as many scholarship requests as possible.
 Scholarship lessons must be arranged at least 48 hours in advance.
 Lessons must be cancelled at least 2 hours prior to start times.
-Please note that if you or your child misses two or more lessons without prior communication of the absence, it may jeopardize your request for assistance in the future.
+Please note that if you or your child misses a lesson without prior communication of the absence, it may jeopardize your future lessons.

 Karen Bradley, Program Coordinator